 These below are the toughts of Kisumu Governor Anyan’g Nyong’o, published just a few days to the premiere of the Black Panther movie in Kenya.
-He had the priviledge to attend the first premiere of the movie in Hollywood in January 29, 2018, alongside his starring daughter Lupita.
+He had the priviledge to attend the first premiere of the movie in Hollywwod in January 29, 2018, alongside his starring daughter Lupita.

 He puts into persepective the similarities that the Wakanda Kingdom have with the developing African continent.

 In a few days, Kenyans will be watching a new movie called Black Panther, in which three of Africa’s leading actors in Hollywood will appear:

 Daniel Kaluuya from Uganda/UK, Danai Gurrira from Zimbabwe/US and Lupita Nyong’o from Kenya/Mexico.

 Many have described Black Panther as an American superhero film based on the Marvel Comics character by the same name.
 But I doubt whether Ryan Coogler would have taken the trouble to direct this movie, weave it together the way he did and cram it with an almost all Black cast of brilliant actors if all that was in this movie were mere “comics”!